dondi/GRNsight/database/README.md

               - ![image](https://user-images.githubusercontent.com/21343072/213094984-bff2deb3-d26b-4809-83d6-6a6615b6e3cf.png)

+           *** Note: *** If you get the following error:
+           ImportError: urllib3 v2.0 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'OpenSSL 1.1.0h 27 Mar 2018'.
+See: Drop support for OpenSSL<1.1.1 urllib3/urllib3#2168
+           Run `pip install urllib3==1.26.6`

-        2. Load the processed files into your database.
+        3. Load the processed files into your database.

             ```
             cd <path to GRNsight/database/network-database/scripts>